Relaxed N-Pairs Loss for Context-Aware Recommendations of Television Content: Experiments and Validations

 \subsubsection{Toppop}

 Non-personalized context agnostic ranking of content according to the number of observations in the training set, such that $\hat R_{i,1}$ is the most frequent item in the training set.
-It also serves as a measure of dominance among the most popular content compared to the less watched.
+It also serves as a measure of dominance among the most popular content compared to that watched less often.